Teichm\"uller extremal maps on infinite Riemann surfaces: A sufficient condition for the existence of the Teichm uller extremal maps

 The main goal of this section is to prove that if $L$ is achieved on some $\varphi\in A(X)$, then $f$ is homotopic to a Teichm\"uller map.
-A major step in this is the following theorem.
+We assume that $X=\mathbb{D}/\Gamma$ with $\Gamma$ of the first kind.